miLibris/flask-rest-jsonapi/docs/index.rst

 Welcome to Flask-Rest-JSONAPI documentation !
 =============================================

-Flask-Rest-JSONAPI is a library that help you build rest api.
+Flask-Rest-JSONAPI is a library to help you build REST apis.
 It is built around:
     - `jsonapi <http://jsonapi.org/>`_: a specification for building apis in json
     - `flask <http://flask.pocoo.org/>`_: a microframework for Python based on Werkzeug